-Trainees on the School Direct salaried route will be employed as an unqualifed teacher and paid a salary by the school in which they train, in line with the unqualifed teacher pay ranges (in the region of £17,500, depedning on your placement school).
-Trainees will not need to pay fees to cover the cost of the programme and will not be eligible for a training bursary, but if taking the PGCE option, trainees will be responsible for the £2,000 fees.
+School Direct salaried route: Trainees will be employed as an unqualified teacher and paid a salary by the school in which they train, in line with the unqualifed teacher pay ranges.
+Trainees will not need to pay fees to cover the cost of the programme but if taking the PGCE option, trainees will be responsible for the £2,000 fees.
 Salaried trainees will not be eligible for a training bursary or a student loan.

 Core fee funded route: Trainees will be responsible for paying their own tuition fees.
 Trainees who opt for our QTS–only route will be required to pay the fee of £8,000, which can be paid by taking out a student loan or through private finance.
 Trainees may also be eligible for a maintenance grant or special support but this will be determined by the Student Loan Company when making an application for the tuition fee loan.
 If taking the PGCE option, the total fees will be £9,250 (reduced rate of £7,250 for QTS and £2,000 for the PGCE up-lift) which can be paid with private finance or a student loan.

 The table below provides information on standard bursaries for trainees in starting in September 2019; candidates who meet the criteria for bursaries are automatically eligible.
 Our bursaries are administered by the Student Loan Company so you will need to apply for a zero-loan if you do not require a student loan, in order to receive your payments.